samimhamza/laravel8_vue3_vue-router_bootstrap5_starter/README.md

-then run the folowing commands
+then run the following commands

      composer install